RAM844/Law-Home-Page/Readme.md

 ## What I learned
-- I learned how to arrange components with flexbox and how to ovelay colors on the background image.
+- I learned how to arrange components with flexbox

 ## Time taken
 - It took me around 2 hours to built this website from scratch